open-webrtc-toolkit/owt-server/doc/design/quic-transport-payload-format.md

 ## Authentication

 If signaling messages are transmitted over WebTransport, authentication follows the regular process defined by [Client-Portal Protocol](https://github.com/open-webrtc-toolkit/owt-server/blob/master/doc/Client-Portal%20Protocol.md).
 Otherwise, client sends a token for WebTransport as a signaling message.
 WebTransport token is issued during joining a conference.
-If token is valid, server sends a 128 bit length transport ID to client.
-The transport ID should be same as the one included in token.
+If the token is valid, server sends a 128 bit length zeros to client.